 …and last but not least!

 Now that we have learned how to “Fight Like A Girl” the best part is to share it with others.
 Each one can reach one!
 So reach out and help someone else begin the journey to overcoming their disease.
 Together we can stand strong!

-It’s a brand new year lovies & this year we’re going to “Fight Like A Girl”!
+This year we’re going to “Fight Like A Girl”!